cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/k3/README.md

 ## Other Available Commands

-Add a worker to the master's cluster if Kubernetes is already installed on the node **(Not yet implemented)**
+Join a worker to the master's cluster if Kubernetes is already installed on the node

 ```
-master$ cms pi k3 add --workers=WORKERS
+master$ cms pi k3 join --workers=WORKERS
 ```

 Uninstall Kubernetes on either the master or any worker